 - Derived from the alkaline earth metal of calcium

-- Classified as a food additive, NOT a color additive
+- Classified as a color additive exempt from certification in select confection categories

 - White opacifying agent in powder or dispersion form